v-irels/MB-Free/README.md

 ## Additional Notes

 - Feel free to move the folder anywhere on your PC, but keep the `.bat` and `.ps1` files together.
-- For easier access, create a shortcut to `RunMonsterBoost.bat` on your desktop or Start Menu.
+- For easier access, create a shortcut to `RunCTRLBoost.bat` on your desktop or Start Menu.
 - Always launch the boost using the batch file to ensure proper permissions and settings.

 ---

 ## Troubleshooting

-- **Script fails to launch Roblox or apply tweaks?**
+- **Script fails to apply tweaks?**
   Ensure you are running as Administrator.

 - **Execution policy errors?**
   The batch file temporarily bypasses PowerShell’s execution policy, so always run the `.bat` launcher.

-- **Roblox already running?**
+- **Target application already running?**
-  Close any running Roblox instances before launching Monster Boost for best results.
+  Close any running instances before launching CTRL - Boost for best results.

 ---